microbiomedata/metaMS/docs/index_lipid.rst

 -  Docker Container Runtime
 -  miniwdl (v1, https://pypi.org/project/miniwdl/)

-*Note that the wdl file will automatically pull the necessary docker with the required software dependencies.*
+*Note that the wdl file will automatically pull the necessary docker with the required workflow dependencies.*

 Database
 ~~~~~~~~